 9.7.1 Goals of IAB topology adaptation

-Topology adaptation has the goal to change the IAB-topology in order to ensure that the IAB node can continue to operate (incl. providing coverage and end user service continuity) even if the current active backhaul path is degraded or lost.
+Topology adaptation has the goal to change the IAB-topology in order to ensure that the IAB-node can continue to operate (incl. providing coverage and end user service continuity) even if the current active backhaul path is degraded or lost.

 It is also desirable to minimize service disruption and packet loss during topology adaptation.

-IAB Topology adaptation can be triggered by integration of a IAB node to the topology, detachment of an IAB node from the topology, detection of backhaul link over load, deterioration of backhaul link quality or link failure, or other events.
+IAB Topology adaptation can be triggered by integration of a IAB-node to the topology, detachment of an IAB-node from the topology, detection of backhaul link over load, deterioration of backhaul link quality or link failure, or other events.

 9.7.2 Tasks pertaining to IAB topology adaptation